hyperledger/iroha-2-docs/src/guide/blockchain/permissions.md

 ### `CanRemoveKeyValueInUserMetadata`

-With `CanRemoveKeyValueInUserMetadata` permission token, a user can remove key value in the [metadata](/guide/blockchain/metadata.md) for the specified account.
+With `CanRemoveKeyValueInUserMetadata` permission token, a user can remove a key value pair in the [metadata](/guide/blockchain/metadata.md) for the specified account.

 ```rust
 let mouse_id = <Account as Identifiable>::Id::from_str("mouse@wonderland")?;